 Indeed, IT leaders in all industries are painfully aware of the data security threat.
 For example, a Ponemon Institute survey found that nearly 70 percent of chief information security officers believe their organization will be a victim of a cyberattack or data breach this year.
 According to David Wagner, president and CEO of Zix Corporation, a leader in email data protection, “If companies want to make 2018 any different from 2017, they need to be realistic about and prepared for this dynamic threat landscape.
 Too often, insufficient cybersecurity solutions are put in place because organizations either believe that cybersecurity is too obstructive to their operations or because they rely on users to follow cybersecurity protocols.
 Instead, organizations should focus on practices that are both easy to implement and easy to use.”

 The emergence of healthcare data encryption and email encryption technology

 The ongoing cybersecurity risk calls for more solutions related to healthcare data encryption, antivirus tools and data leak prevention.
-This includes data in motion (information being sent from one individual or device to another through direct message or email) and data at rest (stored information).
+This includes data in motion (information being sent) and data at rest (stored information).
 Both types of healthcare data are vulnerable.
 Needless to say, it’s vitally important to secure PHI included in emails, such as medical diagnoses and surgery descriptions and results.